sasindumaheepala/sasindumaheepala/README.md

 🔭 I’m currently working on a PyGame project for school.

-🌱 I’m currently learning Machine learning and Java.
+🌱 I’m currently learning Machine learning (TensorFlow) and Java.

 😄 Pronouns: He/Him.
 <!--